-The Quick Guide to eating Gluten Free at Christmas
+A Guide to eating Gluten Free this Christmas

 What do I need to look out for?

-- Most of the foods that we eat at Christmas are naturally gluten-free anyway so there are usually only a few small changes needed to make it a gluten-free Christmas.
-It is often easier to make everything gluten-free than to try and spend time keeping everything separate on what is a busy day anyway.
+Most of the foods that we eat at Christmas are naturally gluten-free so there are usually only a few small changes needed to make it a safe gluten-free Christmas.
+It is often easier to make everything gluten-free than to try and spend time keeping foods separate.

 Things To Remember

-- If you are giving food to someone who is coeliac or gluten intolerant you need to check that there is no wheat, rye, barley or ordinary oats in it.
+If you are serving food to someone who is coeliac or gluten intolerant you need to check that there is no wheat, rye, barley or ordinary oats in it.
 Look for foods that say “gluten free” on the label or check the Coeliac Society Food List (your coeliac guest should have a copy).
 As gluten is found in many foods, such as bread, pasta, cereals, cakes, biscuits, pastries, sauces, soups and beer, and foods you may not expect.
 You need to check food labels of any processed foods for gluten-containing ingredients, such as wheat flour, barley malt, rye flour, oats, malt vinegar, soy sauce and modified starch.

 I hope this helps you plan a wonderful gluten-free Christmas for your coeliac guest.
 Remember to always check the labels of any foods you buy or use, and to ask your guest if they have any preferences or allergies.